-- Can your company demonstrate at the corporate level that it has: - a.
+- a.
 Formalised its commitment, that is endorsed by senior management, to manage its environmental impacts systematically, through the mitigation hierarchy approach? - b.
 Assigned senior management or board-level responsibilities and accountability for carrying out this commitment? - c.
-Committed financial and staffing resources to implement this commitment?
+Committed financial and staffing resources to implement this commitment? - IFC PS1.13; PS1.14SASB NR0302-10

-The company has systems in place to ensure its operations conduct and disclose regular assessments of its environmental impacts through an integrated approach that considers the linkages between socioeconomic and environmental impacts.
+The company has systems in place to ensure its operations conduct and disclose regular assessments of its environmental impacts through an integrated approach that considers the linkages between socio-economic and environmental impacts.